 where all terms are evaluated on the population learning objective.
 Note that the three error terms are nonnegative and the OSA (Eq.~\ref{eq:OSA}) holds if and only if all three are zero.
 This decomposition allows us to identify distinct error sources.

-\paragraph{Approximation error} This error is due to the limited representational capacity of the parameterized function class $\mathcal{F}_\Theta \subset \mathcal{F}_\infty$\cite{cucker_learning_2007}.
-While no Universal Approximation Theorem yet encompasses all modern architectures, existing results\cite{hornik_multilayer_1989,leshno_multilayer_1993,zhou_universality_2020,yun_are_2020} support the conjecture that sufficiently expressive neural networks can approximate a broad class of objective functions to arbitrary precision.
-However, this would hold only in the limit of infinitely large models, and in practice any network is of finite size, which leads to a nonzero approximation error.
+\paragraph{Approximation error} This error is due to the limited representational capacity of $\mathcal{F}_\Theta \subset \mathcal{F}_\infty$\cite{cucker_learning_2007}.
+While no Universal Approximation Theorem yet encompasses all modern architectures, existing results\cite{hornik_multilayer_1989,leshno_multilayer_1993,zhou_universality_2020,yun_are_2020} support the conjecture that sufficiently expressive neural networks can approximate a broad class of functions to arbitrary precision.
+However, this holds only in the limit of infinitely large models, so in practice a nonzero approximation error remains.

-\paragraph{Estimation error} This error arises because learning is performed on the empirical distribution $\widetilde{\mathbb{P}}$ rather than the population distribution $\mathbb{P}$\cite{shalev-shwartz_understanding_2014}.
-While the Law of Large Numbers guarantees convergence of empirical estimates to population quantities in the limit of infinitely many i.i.d. samples\cite{vapnik_nature_2000}, real datasets are always finite, often biased, and samples deviate from ideal i.i.d.\cite{quinonero-candela_dataset_2022}, further accentuated by techniques such as data augmentation.
+\paragraph{Estimation error} This error arises because learning uses the empirical distribution $\widetilde{\mathbb{P}}$ rather than the population $\mathbb{P}$\cite{shalev-shwartz_understanding_2014}.
+Although the Law of Large Numbers guarantees convergence of empirical estimates to population quantities in the infinitely many i.i.d. samples limit\cite{vapnik_nature_2000}, real datasets are finite, often biased, and non-i.i.d.\cite{quinonero-candela_dataset_2022}, further accentuated by data augmentation.

-\paragraph{Optimization error} This error arises because the optimization algorithm does not output the empirical risk minimizer $\widetilde{\theta}^*$ but only an approximate solution $\hat{\theta}$\cite{bottou_tradeoffs_2007}.
-While in principle iterative methods can converge arbitrarily close to a global minimum given infinite resources\cite{hajek_cooling_1988}, in practice learning dynamics are constrained by limited compute, and reaching the solution remains a difficult problem\cite{blum_training_1988}.
-Therefore, in general, a nonzero optimization error remains, sometimes even on purpose with techniques such as early stopping.
+\paragraph{Optimization error} This error arises because the optimization algorithm outputs only an approximate solution $\hat{\theta}$ rather than $\widetilde{\theta}^*$\cite{bottou_tradeoffs_2007}.
+While iterative methods can in principle converge to a global minimum given infinite resources\cite{hajek_cooling_1988}, limited compute constrains learning dynamics\cite{blum_training_1988}, and a nonzero optimization error remains, often deliberately (e.g., early stopping).

-Note that any source of error above being nonzero suffices to falsify the OSA, and in practice all of them are nonzero.
-Therefore, we know almost surely that the trained model is not one that satisfies the objective function.
-For example, for an image classification task, there exist images that will be misclassified, or in an RL task, there exist states that will result in a suboptimal action, and this is not a matter of how well specified the learning objective is.
+Any single nonzero error term suffices to falsify the OSA, and in practice all are nonzero.
+Therefore, the trained model almost surely does not satisfy the objective function (e.g. misclassified images must exist in computer vision, suboptimal state-action pairs must exist in RL), regardless of how well specified the learning objective is.